-Risk shifting: implementing a substitution may remove the carcinogenic risk of the hazardous substance but for instance increase other risks such as the risk of musculoskeletal disorders (MSDs).
+Risk shifting: implementing a substitution may for instance remove the carcinogenic risk of the hazardous substance but increase or reveal other risks such as the risk of musculoskeletal disorders (MSDs) or generate new risks in terms of safety.

-Analysis of the life-cycle enables evaluation of the overall environmental impact of the substance (consumption of energy, water and other resources), and helps to address the synthesis byproducts (both regarding their recovery and their elimination as waste produced), or the processing of toxic waste for example.
+Analysis of the life-cycle enables evaluation of the overall environmental impact of the substance (consumption of energy, water and other resources), and helps to address the synthesis by-products (both regarding their recovery and their elimination as waste produced), or the processing of toxic waste for example.